QuantEcon/lecture-julia.myst/_sources/getting_started_julia/getting_started.md

 Additionally, if the notebooks themselves are modified as the lecture notes evolve, you can first discard any changes, and then either use `> Git: Pull` command or click on the arrow next to "main" on the bottom left of the screen to download the latest versions.
 Here "main" refers to the main branch of the repo where the latest versions are hosted.

-If the `Project.toml` or `Manifest.toml` files are modified, then after reverting you will want to redo the [instantiation](install_packages) step to ensure you have the correct versions.
+If the `Project.toml` or `Manifest.toml` files are modified, then after reverting you will want to redo the step to ensure you have the correct versions.
+To do this, run the project, enter package management mode with `]`, ensure that `(quantecon-notebooks-julia) pkg>` is displayed, and then type `instantiate` to install the correct versions.

 We will explore these sorts of features, and how to use them for your own projects, in the {doc}`source code control <../software_engineering/version_control>` lecture.

 (julia_environment)=